wso2-attic/ballerina-integrator/README.md

 ```
      http://localhost:5601
 ```

 NOTE: You may need to add `store` index pattern to kibana visualization tool to create a log visualization.

-- Screenshot of Kibana log visualization
+- Kibana log visualization for parallel service orchestration sample

      ![logging screenshot](images/logging-screenshot.png "Kibana UI")